valtzu/rpi-efi-firmware/README.md

 1. Serial number works correctly (= it is not the same as MAC address)
 2. USB boot works on 6+ kernels also
 3. GPU firmware, config.txt & device tree overlays are not bundled, we only build RPI_EFI.fd here
+4. No support for network boot (http / tftp)